jrzyshr/WhatTheHack/059-DatadogOnAzure/Student/Challenge-01.md

 For this challenge, you will use Terraform to deploy the Datadog monitor.
 We have provided you with a sample Terraform file that can be used to configure monitoring in Datadog.

-You can find the sample Terraform file, `GenerateMonitors.tf`, in the `/Challenge-01` folder of the `Resources.zip` file provided by your coach.
+You can find the sample Terraform file, `main.tf`, in the `/Challenge-01` folder of the `Resources.zip` file provided by your coach.
 To complete the challenge, navigate to the location of this file using your terminal client (WSL or Azure Cloud Shell).

-- Update the parameters of the `GenerateMonitors.tf` file
+- Update the parameters of the `main.tf` file
 - Add the names of your VMs for your monitors
-- Deploy the `GenerateMonitors.tf` template using:
+- Deploy the `main.tf` template using:

-    ```terraform apply -f GenerateMonitors.tf```
+    ```terraform init && terraform apply -auto-approve ```

 - Modify the `GenerateMonitors.tf` to include “Disk Write Operations/Sec” and set a threshold of 20
 - Rerun your template and verify your new Monitors are created for each of your VMs